th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ![Fingerprinting Nibbleblog](attachments/Pasted image 20220626154809.png)

-## Idenitfying Potential Vulnerabilities in Nibbleblog
+## Identifying Potential Vulnerabilities in Nibbleblog
 ---
 By looking up Nibbleblog, we can find that Nibbleblog is an open source CMS application that is no longer maintained.
 We can find the source code on the project's github: https://github.com/dignajar/nibbleblog